 Fee Refund Policies

 Students are considered to be officially enrolled, thereby incurring an obligation for the full semester's tuition and fees, when they (1) complete enrollment for courses and attend one or more class meetings in the semester for which enrollment has been completed, or (2) enroll for courses or submit a request for course enrollment changes during the designated enrollment periods at the beginning of each semester.
-A student who withdraws, takes a leave of absence, or changes the number of course enrollments after the first day of classes in any semester can receive credits against that semester's fees only as described in the sections below.
+A student who withdraws, is suspended, takes a leave of absence, or changes the number of course enrollments after the first day of classes in any semester can receive credits against that semester's fees only as described in the sections below.
 Whether any cash refund will result from the credits received will depend on the payments that have been made and the amount of financial assistance that has been received by the student.
 Any questions about the amount of credit or the size of the resulting refund should be directed to Student Accounts in the Finance Office.
 Refunds can be given only as described below.

 Refund of Tuition and Associated Students Fees

 Withdrawal or Leave of Absence (including suspension) after the semester begins:

 - Refunds will be processed on a per diem basis from the first day of class, including weekends.
 For example, if there are 110 calendar days in the semester and a student withdraws on the fifth day of the semester, the refund will be 95 percent.